 The durability of your home’s roof relies largely on how well each of its components works with the others.
 Weakness in one part of your roof may compromise how the entire system functions in protecting your home from all sorts of threats.
-If a roofer says your drip edge doesn’t require as much attention as the rest of your roof does, you should move on and find a true expert to work with.
-Ask your friends, colleagues at work, or maybe family members for references.
-You can also simply search online for a “roofing contractor near me.”
-By doing some research, you’re less likely to fall victim to scammers.
+Today, we’re discussing the importance of a good drip edge and what that means for you!

 Estimates and Installation